phoenixframework/phoenix_live_view/README.md

 ## What makes LiveView unique?

-LiveView is server centric.
+LiveView is server-centric.
 You no longer have to worry about managing both client and server to keep things in sync.
 LiveView automatically updates the client as changes happen on the server.